-Not often I do tours or arranged holidays but with planning a trip to India and the limited time of my trip have used the services of Serene Journeys based in Delhi, to create and develop an exclusive and personalised travel in India, paying attention to every detail and working to create the perfect introduction to India in 8 days.
+Tours or arranged holidays are not really my thing but with planning a trip to India and with limited time used the services of Serene Journeys based in Delhi, to create and develop an exclusive and personalised travel in India, paying attention to every detail and working to create the perfect introduction to India in 8 days.

 Described as a Pink Twisted Triangle, An Introduction to Incredible India, this itinerary was created for me (although I am sure this is a popular tourist route), but it is the unique experiences that are included that will make this more memorable as they are travel plans that are unique to what I want to see and experience.